-is addressed through investment in pooled vehicles, with the pooled fund managers being responsible for selection of suitable custodians.
-In addition, the Fund's global custodian, is responsible for sweeping un-invested cash balances into pooled cash funds, which will be managed by an pooled fund manager who, in line with other pooled fund managers for the Fund is responsible for selecting the custodian for the cash funds.
+• is addressed through investment in pooled vehicles, with the pooled fund managers being responsible for selection of suitable custodians.
+In addition, the Fund's Fiduciary Manager, is responsible for sweeping un-invested cash balances into pooled cash funds, which will be managed by a pooled fund manager who, in line with the Fund's other pooled fund managers for the Fund is responsible for selecting the custodian for the cash funds.